What do early pregnancy cramps feel like?

 When should you see a doctor about your early pregnancy cramps?

-Although we take comfort in knowing that early pregnancy cramps can be normal and are usually not life-threatening, it’s also important to make sure you see a doctor if the cramps become out of the ordinary.
+Although we take comfort in knowing that early pregnancy cramps can be normal and are usually not life-threatening, it’s also important to make sure you see a doctor if the cramps become out of the ordinary to make sure you don't have any infectious disease.
 Here are a few signs and symptoms that you need to watch out for so that you know when to see a doctor about it:

 - Bleeding.
 If your cramp is accompanied by an amount of blood that is too much to be considered spotting, this may mean that you are experiencing a miscarriage.